Turkey Take On Dutch In Politically Charged Euros Quarter-final, England Face Swiss - UrduPoint

 Germany's Interior Minister Nancy Faeser warned "the symbols of Turkish right-wing extremists have no place in our stadiums".

-Turkey then summoned the German ambassador on Wednesday over politicians' reactions to Demiral's celebration.
+Turkey then summoned the German ambassador on Wednesday over politicians' reactions to Demiral's celebration, with the player insisting he was just showing "Turkish pride".

-Turkey will be roared on by tens of thousands of fans who have turned all of their matches, in an unexpected run to the last eight, into a mass of red and white in stadiums around the country.
+Turkey will be roared on by passionate fans who have turned all their matches, in an unexpected run to the last eight, into a mass of red and white in stadiums around the country.

 Germany is home to nearly three million people with Turkish roots.

+One of the hallmarks of their wins so far has been celebrations across Germany and beyond with fans tooting their car horns into the night.

+"When we win the match against the Netherlands... maybe we won't need to bother our Austrian neighbours and friends with horns, unnecessary noise and ruckus -- we can celebrate more quietly and calmly," said Turkey's ambassador to Austria, Ozan Ceyhan.

-Vincenzo Montella's men will try to ride that support to reach the semi-finals of a European Championship for just the second time.
+It is unlikely his plea for moderation will be heeded should Vincenzo Montella's side reach the semi-finals for just the second time.

-Ronald Koeman's side disappointed in the group stage as they only qualified thanks to being one of the best third-placed teams.
+Ronald Koeman's side disappointed in the group stage as they only qualified as one of the best third-placed teams.

 But they hit their stride in the last 16 with a 3-0 win over Romania and have the joint top goalscorer in the tournament in Liverpool's Cody Gakpo.